-First responders face an increased risk of experiencing behavioral health issues including mental illnesses and substance use disorders.
-Fear of being seen as weak or not up to the job of a first responder keeps many from seeking help.
+First responders face an increased risk of experiencing some mental health and substance use issues and conditions.
+Fear of being seen as weak or not up to the job of a responder keeps many from seeking help.
 Responders can build their resilience by increasing awareness about risk factors and warning signs, talking with each other, and using healthy coping strategies.

 Stress Management for Responders